Samarth5101/Heart_Attack_Prediction_System/README.md

 <h2>Table of Contents</h2>

-Introduction
+* Introduction
-Project Structure
+* Project Structure
-Installation
+* Installation
-Usage
+* Usage
-Model Explanation
+* Model Explanation
-Results
+* Results
-Future Improvements
-Contributors
+* Contributors

 ## Introduction
 The Heart Attack Prediction System is a machine learning project designed to predict the likelihood of a heart attack based on several health parameters like cholesterol level, blood pressure (Systolic & Diastolic), heart rate, gender, blood sugar, CK-MB, troponin, and age.
-The model was developed using Python, and it utilizes logistic regression and random forest classifiers.
+The model was developed using Python, utilizing logistic regression and random forest classifiers.

 ## Project Structure